Skip to main content

 2 Induction Range

-The type of cooking surface you have – whether a gas range, electric stove, or induction cooktop – plays a prominent role in determining the ideal range hood height.
+The type of cooking surface you have—whether a gas range, electric stove, or induction cooktop—plays a significant role in determining the ideal range hood height.

-Gas ranges produce more heat, smoke, and combustion byproducts, so a lower placement is often recommended.
+Gas ranges produce more heat, smoke, and combustion byproducts, so a lower hood placement is often recommended.

-On the other hand, electric stoves and induction cooktops generate less smoke and heat, allowing for a slightly higher placement.
+In contrast, electric stoves and induction cooktops generate less smoke and heat, allowing for slightly higher placement.

 Ceiling Height